JoGorska/mileage-tracker/README.md

 ### traffic_msg_list paginates only in home view

 I have tried various settings to enable the pagination, but nothing seemed to have worked.
 After using the app at a small mobile phone I have decided that it would be a benefit for the user if there is only 3 messages displayed at the time.
 This seemed a better solution than 6 paginated messages.
 I also added links to home page to see more messages if user wishes to.

+### nav bars - setting the current page icon to have darker fonts than other icons

+I have used If / or statement to change the color of the icon on nav bar  for the current page.
+Unfortunately when the if / or statement became very long for more complex pages containing many url under the same icon.
+I tried to cut if / or statement to seperate lines but I got errors that django expected elif or endif.
+I decided to add multiple elif statements in nav bar, so the code isn't very long.
+This ment repeating a few lines, but in the same time I was able to see all code in one glance and edit it without scrolling sideways.

 ## Deployment